 - Ineffective business continuity planning

 An effective procurement strategy means taking control of data, centralising your information and standardising your processes.
 Vendor lifecycle management software can eliminate the chaos by helping you to visualise and automate even the most complex processes through a dedicated workflow engine.

 Gatekeeper's Risk Module

-This level of automation gives you greater control at every stage, enhancing the risk mitigation efforts within your procurement strategy through escalation workflows that trigger exactly when you need them to.
+This level of automation gives you greater control at every stage, enhancing the risk management efforts within your procurement strategy through escalation workflows that trigger exactly when you need them to.

 One way to trigger escalation workflows to help you mitigate risk is to assign a Risk Score to each supplier.
 Calculated from the probability of events happening and the impact it will have across your business, a high risk score can be used to automatically trigger escalation and help you to put your mitigation plans into action.